Competitive Lead Assignment: Gamifying Lead Distribution for Peak Performance

 Real-Time Mobile Notifications

 Reps need instant alerts when leads hit the pool.
+This requires lead routing automation that can trigger immediate notifications.

 Notification requirements: